Move Forward Guide

 Real Life Experiences

 Mary is a 50-year-old office worker.
-She has recently noticed that when she gets up from her chair at coffee-break time, her back feels stiff, and she is slow to get up and move.
+She has recently noticed that when she gets up from her chair at coffee break time, her back feels stiff, and she is slow to get up and move.
 She feels a little aching in her back, but it gets better after she walks a bit.
 More and more she notices aching in her back at the end of her workday.
-She discusses this with her friend Sue, and wonders if it is happening because she has gained a little weight.
+She discusses this with her friend, Sue, and wonders if it is happening because she has gained a little weight.
 The next day, Mary notices pain and stiffness when she gets up in the morning.
-Sue suggests she see a physical therapist.
+Sue suggests that Mary see a physical therapist.

 On her first visit, Mary's physical therapist reviews her medical history and asks her questions about her symptoms.
 She then observes Mary’s posture and tests her physical strength; flexibility; the range of motion of her back, arms, and legs; and her spinal joint mobility.
 Walking tests show Mary is taking shorter steps and can’t walk as fast as others in her age group, and balance testing shows a mild loss of balance as she walks.